sannejansen/Airbnb/README.md

 # **Watch Out: Do the Airbnb Prices in Amsterdam Increase Rapidly?**
-### *To what extent does the neighbourhood popularity influence the prices of listings in Amsterdam?*
+### *To what extent does the neighborhood popularity influence the prices of listings in Amsterdam?*

 ### **Research Motivation**
 Airbnb is one of the largest platforms for sharing accomodations worldwide and is operating in 100,000 cities and towns around the world (Airbnb, 2021).
 Admiak (2018) found that most of the listings in European cities, are centered around major tourist cities.
-Airbnbs in these cities are evidently located and spread over different neighbourhoods.
+Airbnbs in these cities are evidently located and spread over different neighborhoods.
 According to Can (1992), the price of a listing will be determined based on two characteristics: the physical characteristics, such as number of bath and bedrooms, and by variables related to the neighbourhood.
-Neighbourhoods thus play a significant role in determining the price of a listing.
-In many cities, there are up-and-coming neighbourhoods.
-Airbnb hosts who are aware that a particular neighbourhood is becoming more popular, could obviously benefit from this change in popularity.
+Neighborhoods thus play a significant role in determining the price of a listing.
+In many cities, there are up-and-coming neighborhoods.
+Airbnb hosts who are aware that a particular neighborhood is becoming more popular, could obviously benefit from this change in popularity.
 A price increase of a few euros will most likely not be noticed by people who book an Airbnb.
-The question which arises from this is therefore whether the popularity of neighbourhoods affects the price of listings.
+The question which arises from this is therefore whether the popularity of neighborhoods affects the price of listings.
 This research is conducted over the city Amsterdam, and could in the future also be conducted over other cities.

 ### **Repository Overview**
 Provide an overview of the directory structure and files, for example: